 Our results of operations may also be negatively impacted if certain proposed tax legislation is enacted.
-If legislation were to be enacted by the U.S. Congress to treat carried interest as ordinary income rather than as capital gain for U.S. federal income tax purposes, such legislation would materially increase the amount of taxes that we and possibly our equity holders are required to pay, thereby reducing the value of our Class A shares and adversely affecting our ability to recruit, retain and motivate our current and future professionals.
-President Obama has publicly stated that he supports similar changes to the tax code.
-See "-Our structure involves complex provisions of U.S. federal income tax law for which no clear precedent or authority may be available.
-Our structure also is subject to potential legislative, judicial or administrative change and differing interpretations, possibly on a retroactive basis" and "-Several items of tax legislation are currently being considered which, if enacted, could materially affect us, including by preventing us from continuing to qualify as a partnership for U.S. federal income tax purposes.
+Both major party candidates in the upcoming U.S. presidential election have indicated that they support legislation to treat carried interest as ordinary income rather than as capital gain for U.S. federal income tax purposes.
+If such legislation were enacted, it could materially increase the amount of taxes that we and possibly our equity holders are required to pay, thereby reducing the value of our Class A shares and adversely affecting our ability to recruit, retain and motivate our current and future professionals.
+See "- Our structure involves complex provisions of U.S. federal income tax law for which no clear precedent or authority may be available.
+Our structure also is subject to potential legislative, judicial or administrative change and differing interpretations, possibly on a retroactive basis" and "- Several items of tax legislation are currently being considered which, if enacted, could materially affect us, including by preventing us from continuing to qualify as a partnership for U.S. federal income tax purposes.
 Our structure also is subject to potential judicial or administrative change and differing interpretations, possibly on a retroactive basis."